tezos/tezos/src/proto/bootstrap/docs/language.md

     interpreting the If instruction.

-  * The input, untyped internal representation is an OCaml ADT with the only 5 grammar constructions: `String`, `Float`, `Int`, `Seq` and `Prim`.
+  * The input, untyped internal representation is an OCaml ADT with the only 5 grammar constructions: `String`, `Int`, `Seq` and `Prim`.
 It is the target language for the parser, since not all parsable programs are well typed, and thus could simply not be constructed using the GADT.

   * The typechecker is a simple function that recognizes the abstract